denistsoi/franklinchen.github.io/source/_posts/2012-07-03-petrified-at-a-music-jam-session-so-i-didnt-play-but-watched-and-listened.markdown

 ### (Update of 2013-01-28)

 Seven months later, I participated in [my first blues jam](/blog/2013/01/28/my-first-blues-music-jam-happened-after-the-regular-french-music-jam/).
 The pianist there, Anders, was the same one I first saw here.

+### (Update of 2013-07-03)

+At [my second year](/blog/2013/07/03/second-year-at-july-3-music-party-still-only-listening-without-playing/) of this annual party, I still did not feel comfortable enough with the crowd to try to participate musically.

+### (Update of 2014-07-03)

+At [my third year](/blog/2014/07/03/third-year-at-july-3-music-party-and-finally-participated-in-jamming/) of this annual party, I actually played both piano and ukulele!